blynkkk/blueprints/Asset Tracker/README.md

 **4. Last Published Position Date and Time** - Datastream V6
 Label Display is widget used to display when the position was published last time.

+**5. Battery Charge** - Datastream V10 named 'batt_charge'
+It is "no battery" when no battery is connected, otherwise 0.0 to 100.0 where a larger value is better.

+**6. Cell Connection Strenght** - Datastream V11 named 'cell_strength'
+It is -1 when the value is unknown, otherwise it is 0.0 to 100.0 where a larger value is better.

+**7. Cellular Connection Quality** - Datastream V12 named 'cell_quality'
+It is -1 when the value is unknown, otherwise 0.0 to 100.0 where a larger value is better.

 ## 5. Set up Automations
 Let's create an [automation](https://docs.blynk.io/en/concepts/automations) to notify the user when the device position has changed more than 122 m / 400 ft since it was powered on, or since the last time data was published (firmware variable TIMER_INTERVAL_MS).